khepf/gemini_front/README.md

 - DONE upload FE to cloud
 - DONE upload BE to cloud
 - DONE fix delete button
+- DONE fix sign in failure workflow

 - add more images
 - fill in more data

-- fix centering in all forms
+- fix centering in update and create forms
-- fix sign in failure workflow
 - image delete when card deleted or updated
 - back end isolate image folder in cloudinary to user somehow (variables?)
 - integrate Cypress for testing